-and and the state of the second state and the second state of the second state of the second state of a the thermal stability (0.2°C) when the position of the 2,3-difluoro-substituents is moved from the right-hand terminal alkylphenyl-ring to the left-hand terminal alkoxyphenylring.
-In fact, the nematic phase range is drastically lowered from $64.5^{\circ}$ C to only $10.2^{\circ}$ C and is replaced effectively by the SA and Sc phase types possibly due to the close proximity of the lateral dipoles which may enhance the lamellar packing arrangement by affording stronger dipole-dipole interactions between molecules.
-The Sc phase for (60) is not enantiotropic and both the Sc thermal stability and Sc phase range increase by 28.5°C and 34.8°C, respectively.
+and and any strain the second strain and the second strain and second and second strain and second strain and s the thermal stability (0.2°C) when the position of the 2,3-difluoro-substituents is moved from the right-hand terminal alkylphenyl-ring to the left-hand terminal alkoxyphenylring.
+In fact, the nematic phase range is drastically lowered from 64.5° C to only 10.2° C and is replaced effectively by the S_A and S_c phase types possibly due to the close proximity of the lateral dipoles which may enhance the lamellar packing arrangement by affording stronger dipole-dipole interactions between molecules.
+The S_c phase for (60) is not enantiotropic and both the S_c thermal stability and S_c phase range increase by 28.5°C and 34.8°C, respectively.